winitzki/scall/tutorial/programming_dhall.md

   LIsZero :: Lexp Int -> LExp Bool
 ```
 This example represents the abstract syntax tree for a toy language whose expressions can have boolean or integer type.
-The language guarantees statically that operations are applied to arguments of the correct type.
+The language guarantees statically that operations are applied to arguments of  correct types.
 For instance, `LNot x` will typecheck only when `x` is a boolean expression such as `LBool True`.
-The compiler will report a type error if the programmer writes by mistake something like `LNot (LInt 123)`.
+The compiler will report a type error if we  write something like `LNot (LInt 123)`.

-The definition of `LExp t` is not parametrically polymorphic in `t`.
+The definition of `LExp t` is _not_ parametrically polymorphic in `t`.
-To see that it is _not_ a data structure that works in the same way for all `t`,
+To see that it is not a data structure that works in the same way for all `t`,
-notice that values of type `LExp t` can be created only when `t = Int` or `t = Bool`, and not with arbitrary other types `t`.
+notice that values of type `LExp t` can be created only when `t = Int` or `t = Bool` but not with arbitrary other types `t`.
 Also, specific constructors (`LAdd`, `LNot`, etc.) require arguments of specific types (such as `LExp Int`) and will not work with an `LExp t` with an arbitrary `t`.

 GADTs are usually defined to work in special ways when their parameters are set to specific types.
 For that reason, GADTs are normally neither covariant nor contravariant in their type parameters.
-This is not a problem, because in practice it is not necessary to have a `fmap` function for GADTs.
+This is not a problem, because in practice it is not necessary to have a `fmap` or a `cmap` function for GADTs.

-The definition of a GADT can use its type parameters in a precise way required by the task at hand.
+The definition of a GADT can be written with great flexibility, setting type parameters in a precise way required by the task at hand.
-Because of this flexibility, GADTs are a powerful feature of languages such as OCaml, Haskell, and Scala.

 For illustration, let us implement an interpreter for the toy language in Haskell.
 The interpreter will be a function of type `LExp t -> t`, which will guarantee _at type-checking time_ that expressions are evaluated to correct types.